- White Mountains

 Day 9 North Conway

 Today you’ll have the chance to join optional excursions to Flume Gorge and Cannon Mountain Aerial Tramway, riding to the top of Cannon Mountain.
 Alternatively, spend the day at leisure.
-B
+A farewell dinner is included this evening.
+B, D

 Day 10 North Conway to Boston to UK

-Cross the state border into Maine this morning, taking in the vast forests, pretty seaside villages and cliff-lined shores en route to Kennebunkport.
+Cross the state border into Maine this morning, taking in the vast forests, pretty seaside villages and cliff-lined shores en route to Kennebunkport (70 miles, two hours).
 This wealthy coastal town is known for its long, sandy beaches making a popular vacation destination for Americans, including George HW Bush who had a summer retreat along the affluent Ocean Avenue.

-After a tour, free time to explore and a farewell dinner, continue to Boston airport for your return overnight flight home.
-B, D
+After a tour and free time to explore, continue to Boston airport for your return overnight flight home.
+B

 Day 11 UK